-One of the biggest lessons from the Covid-19 lockdown for me was making sure I have more control.
-More control about my money (with more streams of income) but also more control about food (and TP haha!)
+Call me a control freak, but one of the biggest lessons from the Covid-19 lockdown for me was making sure I have more control.
+More control about my money (with more streams of income) but also more control about food (and TP lol!)

 The coronavirus quarantine made me look at our backyard in a different way.
 I have always loved learning about permaculture and organic gardening, but it was more of a fun hobby...
 2020 made me think of it as more of a need.

-I know, we can't control everything, but I want to help you control what you can!
+I know, we can't control everything, but why not control what you can!

 Critters are creatures we share our produce with - until they start taking it all!
 We have had to deal with gophers and squirrels often here.

 We put a wire mesh under the raised beds in our garden - not just chicken wire but 1/4", heavy gauge wire to keep them from digging into our garden from below.